Chapter Focus: Los Angeles

 The California Restaurant Association actually began in Los Angeles in 1906.
 Then, it was called the Los Angeles Hotel and Restaurant Men’s Association.

-One-hundred and twelve years later, the Los Angeles chapter of the CRA has over 1300 members and an active Board of Directors, headed by Hunter Hall of Archetype Hospitality & Development.
+One-hundred and twelve years later, the Los Angeles chapter of the CRA has over 1300 members and an active Board of Directors, currently headed by Lynne Davidson of Tito’s Tacos.

 The chapter is one of the biggest supporters of the CRA Foundation, raising over $25,000 in 2017.
 The signature fundraising event each year is the Elizabeth Burns Lifetime Achievement Award Dinner.
 Ms. Burns was the first female president of the CRA—a true leader and pioneer in the restaurant industry, and a noted philanthropist.